easychessanimations/zurichess/README.md

 strong chess engine and to enable chess tools writing.
 See the library reference.

+zurichess is NOT a complete chess program.
+Like with most other chess engines you need a GUI that supports the UCI protocol.
+Some popular GUIs are XBoard (Linux), Eboard (Linux) Winboard (Windows), Arena (Windows).

 zurichess partially implements [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html), but the available commands are enough for most purposes. zurichess was successfully tested under Linux AMD64 and Linux ARM and other people have tested zurichess under Windows AMD64.

-zurichess plays on [FICS](http://freechess.org) under handle [zurichess](http://ficsgames.org/cgi-bin/search.cgi?player=zurichess&action=Statistics).
+zurichess plays on [FICS](http://freechess.org) under the handle [zurichess](http://ficsgames.org/cgi-bin/search.cgi?player=zurichess&action=Statistics).
 Usually it runs code at tip (master) which is a bit stronger than the latest stable version.